CoLang: CoLang 2022 Montana

+CoLang 2024 Arizona

+CoLang 2024 was held at Arizona State University and Scottsdale Community College and was cohosted by ASU and Salt River Pima-Maricopa Indian Community.
+The practicum languages were Akimel O'odham, Piipaash and Cook Islands Māori.

 Advisory Circle

 The CoLang Advisory Circle provides long-term stewardship of the Institute and guidance to the Local Organizing Committee for each individual Institute; it also seeks to develop public awareness of CoLang and the institute's commitment toward preserving and sustaining language diversity.